FeatureBaseDB/featurebase-docs/docs/sql-guide/examples/sql-eg-insert/sql-eg-insert-tan-target.md

 # INSERT data to tan-target

-INSERT data to string and vector columns in the `cosvec-target` table
+INSERT data to STRINGSET columns in the `tan-target` table

 ## Before you begin
 * [INSERT examples](/docs/sql-guide/examples/sql-eg-insert/sql-eg-insert-home#insert-statements)